Getting Help for Drug Misuse: Treatment Options

 - Family therapy: In a number of cases, certain family dynamics can contribute or interact with the individual’s substance use disorder.
 These issues can be addressed in a special form of group therapy known as family therapy.
 Family therapy has been empirically demonstrated to assist in the treatment of substance use disorders in adults and adolescents.

 - Social support groups: A number of different types of social support groups are available that can be useful for individuals in recovery.
 Alcoholics Anonymous, Narcotics Anonymous, and other variations are popular.
 These 12-Step groups have a long history of providing support and structure for individuals with substance use disorders.
-They also inexpensive or free to attend since they are funded by donations.
-In addition, they are available daily at various times.
-People can develop a whole new support system of individuals in recovery via the people they meet at these groups.

 - Various interventions and complementary therapies: These might be utilized based on the specific needs of the client.
 Examples include vocational rehab, physical or occupational therapy, academic tutoring services, job placement services, and so forth.
 In addition, people in recovery may benefit from yoga, meditation, art therapy, music therapy, fitness regimes, or a bevy of other options.

 - Long-term aftercare: Since addiction is a chronic disorder, there is no cure; it’s a condition that must be managed on a long-term basis.
 Aftercare keeps individuals engaged and focused on recovery once the early stages of treatment are complete, and it comes in many forms.